SaerTrial/SaerTrial.github.io/_posts/2024-06-12-sqlite-fuzzer.md

 ---
-title: Detailing my implementation and approach to fuzz sqlite3
+title: A funny project to fuzz sqlite3
 categories:
 - fuzzing
 - database